New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: TWO-POINT FUNCTIONS OF THE INTERNAL DEGREES OF FREEDOM FOR A MOVING DETECTOR

-In Figure~\ref{B_PB}, we vary the decay parameter $\gamma$ (that is equal to vary the coupling constant $\lambda_{0}$).
-The curve for the two-point function $\langle\dot{Q}\dot{Q}\rangle_{v}$ is also rising slightly in the beginning and then oscillating and decreasing to a saturated value.
-The difference is that the curve for $\gamma=0.00358$ arrives to the saturated value earlier than $\gamma=0.000398$.
+In Fig.~\ref{B_PB}, we vary the decay parameter $\gamma$ (which is equivalent to varing the coupling constant $\lambda_{0}$).
+The curve for the two-point function $\langle\dot{Q}\dot{Q}\rangle_{v}$ also rises slightly in the beginning and then oscillates and decreases to a saturated value.
+The difference is that the curve for $\gamma=0.00358$ arrives at the saturated value earlier than $\gamma=0.000398$.
 At the same time $\tau$, the value of the two-point function $\langle\dot{Q}\dot{Q}\rangle_{v}$ for different $\gamma$ is also slightly different.
-The reason is that a higher $\gamma$ value for the two-point function curve decays to the same value faster than a lower $\gamma$ curve.\\
+The reason for this is that a higher $\gamma$ value for the two-point function curve decays to the same value faster than a lower $\gamma$ curve does.\\

-In Figure~\ref{C_PB}, we alter the frequency of the internal degrees of freedom for the detector.
-It is obvious that the magnitude of $\langle\dot{Q}\dot{Q}\rangle_{v}$ changes a lot when the internal frequency $\Omega$ is altered.
-The trend of both curves is the same that at first it has a small rise and then decays and oscillates to a saturated value.
+In Fig.~\ref{C_PB}, we alter the frequency of the internal degrees of freedom for the detector.
+It is obvious that the magnitude of $\langle\dot{Q}\dot{Q}\rangle_{v}$ changes significantly when the internal frequency $\Omega$ is altered.
+The trend of both curves is the same in that at first it has a small rise and then it decays and oscillates to a saturated value.
 However, a large $\Omega$ has more oscillations in its decay curve.
-A small $\Omega$ is less active than a big $\Omega$.
-And also, a small $\Omega$ curve has a much lower saturated value than a big $\Omega$ curve.\\
+A small $\Omega$ is less active than a large $\Omega$.
+And also, a small $\Omega$ curve has a much lower saturated value than a large $\Omega$ curve.\\